hatem-darweesh/scenario_runner/README.md

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/tag/carla-simulator/scenario_runner.svg) [![Build Status](https://travis-ci.com/carla-simulator/scenario_runner.svg?branch=master)](https://travis-ci.com/carla/scenario_runner)

-ScenarioRunner for CARLA - Custom modified to work with leader board CARLA 0.9.13 and OpenPlanner
+ScenarioRunner for CARLA - Custom modified to work with leader board CARLA 0.9.13 and OpenPlanner - Can work with Python2.7
 ========================
 This repository contains traffic scenario definition and an execution engine for CARLA.
 It also allows the execution of a simulation of the CARLA Challenge.